Studies show that cash flow mismanagement is one of the most common causes of failure in small and medium-sized businesses (SMBs).

 - Keep 3-6 months of cash reserves to safeguard you from unexpected events, such as damage that needs to be fixed immediately, dips in the economy, or clients not paying on time.

 - Train your customers to pay on time.
 Invoice as early as possible.

-- Do not try grow too fast.
+- Do not try to grow too fast.
 Growing too fast when your business’s cash flow is not ready for it can be detrimental to your success.
 A best practice to keep in mind is to only grow as fast as your cash flow allows.
 Do not put yourself in the negative trying to meet the demand for your company or your aspirations.
 Just remember the old saying, slow and steady wins the race.

 - If there is ever a time to become a planner, it is when you become a business owner.
 Planning is so important in business.
-Make the plan, re-evaluate the plan, review the plan either weekly, monthly, quarterly or all the above.
+Make the plan, re-evaluate the plan, and review the plan either weekly, monthly, quarterly, or all the above.
 It is everywhere and in everything.
 You cannot get away from it, so do not even try.

 Every SMB owner needs cash.
-Regardless of how much revenue your business brings in each month, it is critical to not have too much of your cash tied up in unsold inventory or receivables.
+Regardless of how much revenue your business brings in each month, it is critical not to have too much of your cash tied up in unsold inventory or receivables.
 Maintaining a positive business cash flow gives you the ability to meet your financial responsibilities and the flexibility to grow when the time comes.
 We hope you found these best practices helpful.
-If you have any questions or would like to share your experiences within the Markaaz SMB Community, leave your comments below.
+If you have any questions or want to share your experiences within the Markaaz SMB Community, leave your comments below.

 Join Markaaz and track your cash flow on the Dashboard.